 Absolutely!
 I am so lucky to have a wonderful group of friends and I have a great sailing community based around our local yacht club and extending much further.
 We race against one another, go cruising together, and then do so many other things together when we are not sailing too – skiing, diving, tramping etc. I love making new friends and meeting new people along the way and we are hoping to one day meet some of the great people whose blogs I have been following.

 04. What do you always carry with you?

 I always carry my iPhone!
 I love to take pictures of what we are up to and share them with everyone.
 I think people get sick of me taking so many photos…?!

 05 What’s the thing you left behind that made you feel more free?

 I haven’t left on our big cruising adventure as yet, but I am already trying to downsize to get that ‘free’ feeling!
 I think I will feel free when I don’t have a job and work commitments to think about.

 06. How your life would change if you can buy whatever you want?

 If I could buy whatever I wanted, I would consider buying Kokomo – however she is a bit difficult to get in to those cosy coves that we enjoy visiting, and there is no way she would fit on my mooring or get up the French Canals.
 So I would probably buy the Jeanneau Sun Odyssey that we are saving up for, and then stop working!
 Otherwise my life would probably not change terribly much.
 I would still go on lots of adventures – but perhaps I would buy the houses we stay at instead of renting them!
-We really do have a great lifestyle, and try to make the most of every moment.
-Our world cruising plans might just happen a bit sooner if we didn’t have to save up!
+I really do have a great lifestyle, and try to make the most of every moment.
+My world cruising plans might just happen a bit sooner if I didn’t have to save up!